fafalone/WinDevLib/README.md

 This project has grown well beyond it's original mission of shell programming.
 While that's still the largest single part, it's no longer a majority of the code, and the name change now much better reflects the purpose of providing a general Windows API experience like windows.h.
 Compiler constants and module names/file names have been updated to reflect the name change. tbShellLibImpl is now WinDevLibImpl.
 There are also some major chanages associated with this update, please see the full changelog below.

 ### Updates

+**Update (v8.12.532, 13 May 2025):**\
+-Added lcid/LANGID helpers and some additional internationalization APIs\
+-Added WINDEVLIB_NO_WS_ALIASES compile const to remove ws_ prefix from Winsock functions with short, generic names (bind, socket, recv, etc)\
+-Added keycredmgr.h, 100% all\
+-Added lzexpand.h, 100% all\
+-(Bug fix) MappingRecognizeText used MAPPING_ENUM_OPTIONS instead of MAPPING_OPTIONS

 **Update (v8.12.530, 10 May 2025):**\
 -Basic date/time format APIs from datetimeapi.h were inexplicably not done yet.\